Native American Languages

 Online Native American Languages Programs

-In 2018-2019, 21 schools offered a Native American languages program of some type.
+In the 2018-2019 academic year, 21 schools offered some type of Native American languages program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|